HBenpitsu/miraibo/doc/miraibo.md

 A Display Ticket allows users to check the situation.

-Display Ticket has 3 Term Modes:
+Display Ticket has 4 Term Modes:

 - Until today
 - Last designated period
 - Until a designated date
+- Specific period

 For each term-mode, there are some options.

 On `Until today`:
 On `Last designated period`:
+On `Specific period`:

 - daily average
 - daily quartile average